Ipoh railway station

 Designed by Arthur Benison Hubback, the current station was officially opened in 1917.
 Affectionately known as the Taj Mahal of Ipoh by its locals, the building also houses a station hotel called the Majestic Hotel.

 Location and locality

-The station is located at Jalan Panglima Bukit Gantang Wahab where the road also locates the Ipoh Main Post Office, Ipoh Court Complex and also Ipoh Town Hall.
-Other places like Birch Memorial Clock Tower, Padang Ipoh, Tun Razak Library and State Mosque are also located nearby.
+The station is located on Jalan Panglima Bukit Gantang Wahab.
+Along the road, there is also the Ipoh Main Post Office, Ipoh Court Complex and the Ipoh Town Hall.
+Other places like the Birch Memorial Clock Tower, Padang Ipoh, Tun Razak Library and State Mosque are also nearby.